jhvanderschee/hugocodex/content/add-ons/breadcrumbs.md

 ---
 ### Introduction

 Breadcrumb paths are a single line of links (often placed above the title) that show a page's location in the site hierarchy.
-Every website should have breadcrumbs, as it benefits SEO as well as the users understanding of the sites structure!
+Every website should have breadcrumbs, as it benefits SEO as well as the users understanding of the sites structure.

 ### How it works